 Hey there, RV travel therapist!
-Can I just start off by saying how jealous I am of your life choices?
-I have always dreamed of living in an RV part of the year.
-Ah, smells like freedom.
+Can I say how jealous I am of your life choices?
+I have always dreamed of living in an RV part of the year!
 I’ll keep living vicariously through you until I get my own.
-But for now, let’s dive in and talk about travel therapists who live in RVs (and how it impacts your pay.)
+But for now, let’s dive in and talk about how living in an RV impacts your pay as a travel therapist.

-As a travel therapist, we need to keep in mind how our living situation can impact the reimbursements we receive while traveling.
-The RV has to function as our second home to receive our housing stipends or reimbursements (AKA, tax-free money).
+As travel therapists, our living situation can impact the reimbursements we can receive while traveling.
+The RV has to function as our second home to receive our housing stipends or meal reimbursements (the tax-free money).

-An RV travel therapist typically has two housing expenses while they travel to get tax-free reimbursements.
+A travel therapist needs two housing expenses while they travel to get tax-free reimbursements.

 First, you have a tax home.
 That’s house #1.
-Know and follow the tax home rules to make sure that the first home is set up to be considered your tax home.
-Then, have an RV that you will pay to park close to your assignment in addition to your tax home.
+You first need to follow the tax home rules to make sure that the first home is set up to be legally considered your tax home.
+Then, you can have an RV that you will pay to park close to your assignment in addition to paying rent at your tax home.
 That makes your RV house #2.
-From an IRS standpoint, this can be considered your second housing expense while on assignment.

-House #1: Paying rent at a tax home.
-House #2: Having expenses for your RV
+House #1: You are paying rent at a tax home.

-Tons of RV therapists and regular travel therapists do this!
-There are lots of rules we have to follow to be eligible for tax-free money, but there are no rules that say we have to have two homes to be a travel therapist.
-If you only have one home, you can just travel, make the same gross income and it will all be taxed.
-(Honestly, this route is a lot easier and you don’t have to go back to your tax home around 30 days a year if you pick this path!)
+We have to follow many rules to be eligible for tax-free money, but there are no rules that say we have to have two homes to be a contract therapist.
+So if you only have one home, you can travel, make around the same gross income as a traveler, but it will all be taxed.

-Cheers to RV therapist living life on the road (literally),
+Cheers to RV travel therapists living life on the road (literally)!

 Hey friends.
 This is really important.
-I am not a tax advisor and the information I provide on this blog about taxes is not legal advice.
-Please, don’t treat a blog, Facebook, or your recruiter as your tax advisor.
+I am not a tax advisor, and the information I provide on this blog about taxes is not legal advice.
+So please, don’t treat a blog, Facebook, or your recruiter as your tax advisor.
 But please, learn some theories here and get some great context to go to your tax advisor with questions about your unique situation!